ahopgood/Vagrant-Puppet/modules/mysql/README.markdown

 It will also uninstall the old shared libraries from centos systems.

 ## CentOS
-Currently supports MySQL 5.7.13 only.
+Currently supports MySQL versions:

+* 5.7.13

 Makes use of the *.my.cnf* file to set the root password and allows us to reset it later, protected by being present in the home directory of the user running the command.
 ### CentOS 6
 This module also: